-It was the year 2001 when all the agile values and principles were properly formalized in the Agile manifesto.
+It was the year 2001 when all the Agile Practice values and principles were properly formalized in the Agile manifesto.
 This marked the beginning of a new era where agile approach became a standard method used in software development projects.
 Now, most IT firms don’t look for any other option when it comes to software development as they know agile is their best option.
 Even a study shows that about a third of the software development projects rely on an agile framework.

 Though the agile approach was created to help IT firms complete software development projects with ease and get better results, the agile approach has moved beyond the boundaries of IT firms.

 You can take the example of NPR that reduced the overall programming cost by almost 66% just by using an agile approach.
 Like NPR, many non-tech firms have started adopting agile methods like Kanban, but you must understand the process of introducing agile practices in a non-tech team or firm.

 In this blog post, we will talk about the agile process and its implementation in non-tech teams and firms.

 Before understanding how non-tech teams and firms can use agile practices, we should get familiar with the term agile and the basic concepts behind it.

 The agile manifesto is the result of a team of developers looking forward to writing better software.
 Gradually, this agile movement taken by a team of developers becomes a project management approach.
 Here are the core values of an agile framework-

 - Preferring interaction and individuals over tools and processes

 - The Preferring software solutions over documentation